RECOGNIZING THE IMPORTANCE OF DISASTER RISK REDUCTION

 While hazards are inevitable, and the elimination of all risk is impossible, there are many technical measures, traditional practices and public responses that can reduce the extent or severity of economic and social disasters.
 Hazards are a part of living with nature, but human behavior can be altered to better prepare.

-The Sendai Framework provides a roadmap for DRR, outlining targets and priorities to prevent new and reduce existing disaster risks.
+The Sendai Framework, a United Nations-sponsored agreement, provides a roadmap for DRR, outlining targets and priorities to prevent new and reduce existing disaster risks.
 These include:

 - Understanding disaster risk